-Gut instinct is very real, non-mystical process that you can and should develop as part of your scene presence
+Instinct is a very real, non-mystical process that you can and should develop when on the scene

 By Steve Whitehead

 Updated June 4, 2014

 If you were teaching a class on scene safety, you would describe the scene around Tom as textbook.

 We had established a perimeter to work within.
 Law enforcement officers were present on all sides.
 The scene was as well-lit as we might expect at an outdoor festival at night.
 And the crowd, while fairly intoxicated, was more or less compliant.